Burke Museum of Natural History and Culture: Past long-term exhibits

 Prior to its temporary closure in 2018, the museum displayed three long-term exhibits: "Life and Times of Washington State", "Pacific Voices", and "Treasures of the Burke".
 "Life and Times of Washington State" was a natural history exhibit on the 545-million-year evolution of the Northwest region.
 Features of this exhibit included large-scale fossils such as an Allosaurus skeleton cast and a giant ground sloth fossil found during the construction of Sea-Tac International Airport.
 There were also displays that explained the geologic history of the area and its influence on the terrain and climate.

 "Pacific Voices" was a cultural exhibit that told the stories or traditions of 19 different Native American and Pacific Rim cultures through art, artifacts, ceremonial objects, and audio/visual documentaries.

 Temporary exhibits

 The Burke also hosts a schedule of different exhibits throughout the year in its temporary gallery.
 These changing exhibits include traveling exhibits organized by other institutions and original exhibits curated by Burke staff.
-In November 2022 the Burke will host "Body Language: Reawakening Cultural Tattooing of the Northwest."
+In November 2022 the Burke hosted "Body Language: Reawakening Cultural Tattooing of the Northwest."

 Present long-term exhibits

+A skeleton of a Baird’s beaked whale is displayed in the main lobby.
+This specimen washed ashore on a Washington beach in 2015.

 The museum reopened in its new building on October 12, 2019, with several new exhibits: "Culture is Living", "Northwest Native Art", "Amazing Life", "Our Material World", and "Fossils Uncovered".
 Each gallery focuses on a particular category of Washington State natural history and culture.
 In "Culture is Living", patrons can engage with objects past and present and hear from community across the Pacific.
 "Fossils Uncovered" includes one of the best-preserved T. rex skulls in the world, as well as numerous other fossils.